FStarLang/FStar/INSTALL.md

         $ make -C examples

+### OPAM package for all platforms ###

+If the OCaml package manager is present on your platform, you can install F\* and all required dependencies using the opam package:

+        $ opam install fstar

 ### Homebrew formula for Mac OS X ###

 On Macs you can also build and install the latest F\* release using Homebrew: